kasketis/netfox/README.md

 to stop netfox and clear all saved data.
 If you stop netfox it's view will not be displayed until you call start method again.

-If you want to just enable/disable logging functionality please use the switch button in the settings view
+If you want to just enable/disable logging functionality or clear the data please use the buttons provided in the settings view

 #### Custom gestures